 "No!" hissed the Decepticon as a mental image of Ironhide doing some rather raunchy things filled his CPU, and he could do nothing to stop it.
 His systems were so weak from energon starvation that he found himself at the mercy of the human's words, but he'd still try and put up a fight.
 He was a Decepticon after all!

 "That's a lie!
-They are the ones coming in and touch me!
+They are the ones coming in and touching me!
 They are the ones that keep repeatedly forcing that crap down my systems!"

 The human was silent for a moment, thinking of his next move as if this whole thing was a mocking game of chess.
-After his next move had been established, this time, Sam let the smile crawl onto his face and made sure Barricade witnessed it.
-Ah, he had to make sure to thank Simmons for the finer things in physiological torture … the guy was odd, but he sure knew his physiological torture.
+After his next move had been established, this time Sam let the smile crawl onto his face and he made sure Barricade witnessed it.
+He had to make sure to thank Simmons for the finer things in physiological torture … the guy was odd, but he sure knew his physiological torture.

 "Don't mock my intelligence 'Cade.
 What's this lie about "they"?
-I think it's you who's letting them force feed you, aren't you?" purred Sam, and if it were possible Barricade began to blush; Sam's grin was crawling from ear to ear by this point.
-"You like their touches don't you Barricade?
+I think it's you who's letting them force feed you, aren't you?" purred Sam, and if it were possible Barricade began to blush.
+Sam's grin was now crawling from ear to ear by this point.
+"You like their touches, don't you Barricade?
 You like your brother's "special" attention, don't you?"

-Barricade could no longer speak … deep down a part of him was starting to agree, but no!
+Barricade could no longer speak.
+Deep down a part of him was starting to agree, but no!
 No!
 The human was playing mind games!
-Ugh, he was going to spill his tanks if the human gave him on more image of being touched by his brother.
+Ugh, he was going to expel his tanks if the human gave him on more image of being touched by his brother.
 Really, what kind of training do humans teach their offspring anyway?
-He didn't know torture was among the fleshing's lessons.
+He didn't know torture was among the fleshings lessons.

 "Do not!" growled out the Con.
 "You filthy little slagger!"

-Sam licked his lips and put his hands behind his back, puffing out his chest as he stood before the Decepticon, the checkmate to this game in his next words, "Show me I'm wrong then.
+Sam licked his lips and put his hands behind his back, puffing out his chest as he stood before the Decepticon.
+The checkmate to this game was in his next words, "Show me I'm wrong then.
 Start drinking your energon.
 If you do, then it proves you're not into giant, incest, robot orgies.
 Then, and only then, will I admit that I was wrong."

 "Okay …" whispered Sam before he hightailed it out of the room, trying not to laugh as he passed Prowl.